mrpeabody/vim_setup/README.md

 - Show/Hide the file tree (NERD Tree): `<,> then N`
 - Go to next/previous git change in code: `]c` / `[c`
 - Undo a git change (if the cursor on the changed line/area): `<,> then hu`
-- Toggle Relative/Absolute line numbers: `Ctrl + L twice`
+- Toggle Relative/Absolute line numbers: `Ctrl + T twice`
 - Going through syntax errors/warnings: `]e` / `[e`
 - Open a list of errors/warnings (if any): `<,> then L`
 - Align text by a character: use `gl` and `gL` hotkey (spaces to the left or right):  `gl<where><character>`